fb-pixel-img

 Subscribe to the one5c newsletter here

-So, before you shower your sweetheart with rose petals, consider alternative Valentine’s gifts that show the planet some love, too.
+So, before you shower your sweetheart with rose petals, consider gifting sustainable flowers on Valentine’s Day to show the planet some love, too.
 Here are three suggestions:

 Unlike cut flowers, which wilt away in a matter of days, flowers made from upcycled materials around your home can last for years.
 You won’t need to buy any new materials: Floral crafts can be made from old newspapers, coffee filters, or even toilet paper rolls.
-Personalize your creations with hand-drawn designs, and your imagination and environmental consciousness are sure to impress your loved one.
+Make your eco-friendly flower arrangements special with hand-drawn designs.
+Your creativity and care for the environment will impress your loved one.

 If you’ve got a patch of land to spare, give your sweetheart a garden instead of a bouquet!
 Native wildflowers, which can be purchased at local garden centers, online, or through nationwide seed exchanges, are tailored to your environment, and therefore require minimal water and upkeep once they take root.
 Planting them not only beautifies your surroundings but also helps sock away carbon in their roots and provides habitat and food for local pollinators like bees and butterflies.
 For extra green love: Opt for wildflower seed coins that minimize paper seed packaging.